clojure-lsp/clojure-lsp/README.md

 ## Clients

 Tested in various language server clients.
 In general use stdio and a command like `['bash', '-c', 'cd ~/dev/lsp/ && clj -m clojure-lsp.main']` (I didn't want to figure out working dir/classpaths for `clj`, let me know a better command).
-You can get `clj` on macs with `brew install clojure`
+You can get `clj` on macos with `brew install clojure`

 Something that took me too long to realize about LSP is that, in general, the client is responsible for launching the server process.

 ### Vim
 Both http://github.com/autozimu/LanguageClient-neovim and https://github.com/prabirshrestha/vim-lsp work well.
 I think supporting completionItem `additionalTexts` is important for auto-imports and the former might be a bit closer (various PRs with omnicomplete)

+### Oni
+Seems to work reasonably well but couldn't get rename to work reliably https://github.com/onivim/oni

 ### Intellij / Cursive
 https://github.com/gtache/intellij-lsp tested only briefly.